 Again, this does not eliminate all firmware challenges.
-The instrument firmware must still support a wide variety of languages and character sets (Japanese, Korean, etc.), and the CSV (comma separated variable) files for spread sheets must work with European systems that use the comma symbol for other purposes.
-But all of these problems have been previously solved in digital cameras.
+The instrument firmware must still support a wide variety of languages and character sets (Japanese, Korean, etc.), and the .CSV (comma-separated values) files for spreadsheets must work with European systems that use the comma symbol for other purposes.
+But all of these problems have been previously solved in digital cameras and the solution incorporated in the power quality instrument above